AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 1. In the section **[!UICONTROL Users]**, select the user that will be assigned the newly created custom role.
 1. Click **[!UICONTROL Save]**.

-When a user logs in as Custom Admin and clicks **[!UICONTROL Reports]** on the left pane, the transcripts appear, as shown below:
+When a user logs in as Custom administrator and clicks **[!UICONTROL Reports]** on the left pane, the transcripts appear, as shown below:

 ![](assets/download-gamificationtranscripts.png)